-Red Rocks Amphitheater is known internationally for its natural acoustics and one-of-a-kind ambience.
+Red Rocks Amphitheatre is known internationally for its natural acoustics and one-of-a-kind ambiance.
 The venue regularly draws an absolutely stellar lineup of international musicians.
 Of course, that’s only part of the park.

-On non-concert days it’s full of locals exercising and tourists soaking in the sights.
-Weekend mornings are especially popular for those looking to sweat it out on the steps of the amphitheater.
+On non-concert days the park is full of locals exercising and tourists soaking in the sights.
+Weekend mornings are especially popular for those looking to sweat it out on the steps of the amphitheatre.

-The 868 acre park stands at 6,450 feet above sea level and is named after the staggering red sandstone monoliths that jet out of the ground.
+The 868-acre park sits at 6,450 feet above sea level and is named after the staggering red sandstone monoliths that jet out of the ground.
 The most popular rocks are Creation Rock to the north, Ship Rock to the south, and Stage Rock to the east.

-- Visitor Center – Exhibits and small merchandise counter.
+- Visitor Center – Red Rocks Hall of Fame exhibits and small merchandise counter.

 - Ship Rock Grille – Reserve a pre-concert dinner or enjoy lunch daily.

 - Trading Post – Red Rocks souvenirs and Colorado Music Hall of Fame.

 - On-site waste management and recycling sorting